Heather B. Swann:

 Leda and the Swan

-Swann’s new installation at TarraWarra Museum of Art is an immersive, experiential work, woven out of her own contemporary reading of the myth of Leda and the Swan and emerging from artist residencies in Rome and Athens.
+Swann’s new installation at TarraWarra Museum of Art is a dream-like work, woven out of her own contemporary reading of the myth of Leda and the Swan and emerging from artist residencies in Rome and Athens.
 The artist’s close study of Graeco-Roman antiquities and emulation of the forms of classical figurative sculpture is embodied in her use of fragmentation, repetition and mismatched scale.

 Taking its name from the story of Leda and the Swan, the work invites audiences to explore the actions, emotions and social-moral codes of this ancient, ambiguous and chilling narrative.
 At the same time, the work recognises and salutes the historical achievement (and presence in the adjacent gallery spaces) of Sidney Nolan, Australia’s great modernist myth-maker.

 This new work is conceived as an installation, a singular spatial construct in which the arrangement of forms shapes the empty air of a room, creating delicate and invisible pressure.
 This tension frames Swann’s contemporary reading of the ancient myth of Leda and the Swan.
 Enriched by the recent experiences of residencies in Rome and Athens and informed by close observation of Archaic and Classical antiquities, she retells the story through a grammar of fragmentation, repetition and mismatched scale.